digital-asset/daml/docs/source/daml-script/index.rst

    daml-script-docs

-DAML scenarios provide a simple API for testing DAML models and getting quick feedback in DAML studio.
+DAML scenarios provide a simple way for testing DAML models and getting quick feedback in DAML studio.
 However, scenarios are run in a special process and do not interact with an actual ledger.
 This means that you cannot use scenarios to test other ledger clients,